2017 Japanese Language Proficiency Test (JLPT)

 The JLPT is an internationally known test held in Japan and abroad, to evaluate and certify the proficiency in Japanese of non-native Japanese speakers.
 Both the July and December JLPT is administered in Brisbane, by the School of Humanities, Languages and Social Science at Griffith University, on behalf of the Japan Foundation.

-- Online July JLPT Registration dates: February 10 - March 31.
+- Online July JLPT Registration dates: Wednesday 15 February–Tuesday 4 April.
 (Late applications are not accepted).

-- Online December JLPT Registration dates: July 04 - September 09.
+- Online December JLPT Registration dates: 4 July–9 September.
 (Late applications are not accepted).

 *Test schedule, buildings and rooms will be notified to the examines by email closer to the test date.